 Hillary Morgan Ferrer is the founder of Mama Bear Apologetics, a ministry birthed from many sleepless nights.
 She feels a burden for providing accessible apologetics resources for busy moms on the go.
 Hillary has her masters degree in biology from Clemson University and is currently working on a masters in apologetics from Biola University.
 Her specialties are in scientific apologetics, critiques of the Darwinian mechanism, dealing with doubt, and identifying causes and solutions for youth leaving the church.
 She and her husband have been married for 10 years and minister together as an apologetics team in the local church.
-Hillary contributes to Mama Bear by coordinating the day-to-day efforts, outreach through Ratio Christi, writing blogs, and recording the Mama Bear Apologetics Podcast with her close friend and partner, Rebekah.
+Hillary contributes to the ministry as Mama-Bear-in-Chief, coordinating the day-to-day efforts, outreach through Ratio Christi, editing blog submissions as well as writing her own, and recording the Mama Bear Apologetics Podcast with her close friend and partner, Rebekah.
 She can never sneak up on anybody because of her chronic hiccups, which you can hear occasionally on the podcast.

 Rebekah Valerius is the mother of two precocious girls, and she spends much of her time studying and finding ways to quote G.K.
 Chesterton.
 She has a bachelors in biochemistry from the University of Texas at Arlington, and worked for several years as a research scientist in the protein crystallography lab at UT Southwestern Medical Center.
 She is currently studying for her masters in apologetics from Houston Baptist University.
 Her specialities are incorporating apologetics into culture and literature.
 Even though her current research interests are in the humanities, she and Hillary made an immediate bond over their shared love of science, and particularly the complex structure of proteins.
 Rebekah and her husband are entering their 13th year of wedded bliss.
 She serves primarily as co-host with Hillary on the Mama Bear Apologetics Podcast.
 You can see Rebekah’s writing on the Mama Bear blog as well as her personal blog www.alongthebeam.com.